 smtpd_tls_cert_file = /etc/letsencrypt/live/brokkr.net/fullchain.pem smtpd_tls_key_file = /etc/letsencrypt/live/brokkr.net/privkey.pem

-My Postfix version (3.4) has disabled all versions SSL and allows all versions of TLS (1.0 to 1.3).
+My current Postfix version (3.4) has disabled all versions of SSL and allows all versions of TLS (1.0 to 1.3).
 TLS versions 1.0 and 1.1 are currently out of favour due to various vulnerabilities.
 It is possible to disallow those by using the smtpd_tls_protocols setting:

 smtpd_tls_protocols = !TLSv1, !TLSv1.1

 The preceding exclamation point means that these versions are excluded.
 This is the recommended way to do it.
 I am not sure that there is much point to this, however, as a) I am still allowing unencrypted connections and b) I believe the servers will always pick the best available option that they can agree on.
 So it might just court encryption failure.
 If the exchange then reverts to unencrypted would be up to the other MTA.
 Personally, I will take weak encryption over no encryption any day of the week.
 It’s not about shutting out the NSA, it’s about not allowing more information than necessary to be casually readable (i.e. in plaintext) to any and all network points.

 After turning on encryption I did find that I had problems following connections in the logs.
 It may be a little information overload depending on your curiosity level but for me I found it helped to set a higher level of logging for TLS:

 Level 2 gives me a peek into the exchange, enough to see whether it’s working or not.
 The various levels are described in the Postfix TLS readme.